Music for the New Millennium

-Music for the New Millennium is an two-CD album by drummer Cindy Blackman.
+Music for the New Millennium is a two-CD album by drummer Cindy Blackman.
 It was recorded at The Music Palace Studio in West Hempstead, New York, and was released in 2004 by Sacred Sound Records.
 On the album, Blackman is joined by saxophonist J. D. Allen, keyboardist Carlton Holmes, and bassist George Mitchell.
 The album is dedicated to the memory of Blackman's grandmother Martha Blackman-Higby.

 Reception

 In a review for AllMusic, Ken Dryden wrote: "Blackman leans a bit toward fusion without entirely giving up her more mainstream roots...
 Blackman obviously wanted to expand her musical horizons, but only time will tell if she remains with this instrumentation or returns to her roots."

 In a review for All About Jazz, Mark F. Turner called the album "thoroughly engaging," and stated: "Touching mainstream swing, urban grooves and progressive music, this is a fine showing for Blackman's skills and band that pushes the edges yet remains accessible...
 A stupendous and inspiring release."
-AAJ's Troy Collins commented: "A welcome return to her jazz roots, Music For The New Millennium is a powerful and passionate effort from one of the finest drummers on the scene.
+AAJs Troy Collins commented: "A welcome return to her jazz roots, Music For The New Millennium is a powerful and passionate effort from one of the finest drummers on the scene.
 It's good to have her back."

 Writing for Jazz Times, Bill Milkowski remarked: "Blackman comes out hitting hard in the tradition of her role model Tony Williams and barely lets up on her muscular attack throughout the course of this throbbing two-CD set.
 Maybe being out on tour with Lennie Kravitz for so long, holding her jazz chops in check, made Blackman so pent-up that she just had to record this material or explode."